 Depending on your personal preferences, broaden your artistic horizons by attending a free concert, a museum exhibition, or an art gallery.

-Get inspired to observe the world from an artistic point of view. 🙂
+Be inspired by observing (and enjoying!) the world from an artistic point of view. 🙂

 Take a walk in the park